 Panama's World Cup History

-Panama will be making their first ever appearance at the FIFA World Cup when they travel to Russia, a goal they have been working towards since they first attempted to qualify for the 1978 tournament.
+Panama will be making its first-ever appearance at the FIFA World Cup when they travel to Russia, a goal they have been working towards since they first attempted to qualify for the 1978 tournament.
 The team, who had been building for several years prior to their breakthrough, will head into the competition as one of the smallest nations to participate, but they will certainly be looking to do more than make up the numbers.

-Panama were incredibly close to qualifying for the 2014 event, which came down to the final round of fixtures.
+Panama was incredibly close to qualifying for the 2014 event, which came down to the final round of fixtures.
 In their final match against the USA, they led 2-1 after 90 minutes and were on track to finish fourth in the hexagonal, meaning they would face New Zealand in a play-off for a spot in Brazil.
-Instead, Los Canaleros conceded two stoppage time goals and were eliminated; Mexico jumped into fourth place at their expense.
+Instead, Los Canaleros conceded two stoppage-time goals and were eliminated; Mexico jumped into fourth place at their expense.

 After sealing victory, attention turned to the concurrent fixtures between Honduras and Mexico, and Trinidad and Tobago against the United States.
 A win or draw by the USA would see them jump ahead of Panama and Honduras, who had to win to stay alive.
 A 3-2 win by Honduras and a 2-1 win to Trinidad and Tobago saw the perfect scenario unfold for Panama - they had qualified automatically at the expense of the United States.
 It was the perfect revenge for the events that occurred four years prior.